About

 I don't particularly enjoy cooking, but I realised when our sons were little that it was better to spend more time in meal preparation, with real ingredients, than to buy pre-processed or ready-made food that was, too often, filled with colourings, sweeteners, preservatives and other potentially toxic additives.

-When my older son was about six he saw the film 'Babe' and refused, thereafter to eat pork of any kind.
-I'm not keen on pork in any case, although I will eat some sausages; at the time there was a good brand of vegetarian sausages available in Cyprus, though, alas, they can no longer be bought here.
-At around the age of 14 the same son decided to become fully vegetarian, and has remained so for the past fifteen years.
-This encouraged me to start using recipes based on beans and lentils for protein.
+When my older son was about 14, he decided to become vegetarian.
+He had not eaten pork since he was six and saw the film 'Babe', and he had never much liked meat anyway.
+His decision encouraged me to start using recipes based on beans and lentils for protein.
 There are many health benefits to legumes so I try to include them in our main meals at least a couple of times per week.

 Our younger son suffered 'glue ear' as a child, which was no better in his teen years, so he experimented with going dairy-free when he was about 16.
 This was so successful in reducing the problem that he's remained dairy-free ever since.
-My husband is also dairy-free, for the same reason.
-This is why I learned how to make almond milk and coconut milk (now a staple in our family) as the packaged alternatives are very expensive.
+My husband also moved to being dairy-free, for the same reason, a few years later.
+This is why I learned how to make nut and oat milk, as the packaged alternatives are quite expensive.
 Many of the recipes on this site are dairy-free, or have dairy-free adaptations listed.

-I have thus, in the past ten years or so, started to make my own chutneys, soups, and even tomato ketchup.
-Initially this was to ensure they were additive-free, but when I realised how much better they tasted than even the best ready-made products, I didn't look back.
+I have thus, in the past twenty years or so, started to make my own chutneys, soups, and even tomato ketchup.
+Initially this was to ensure they were additive-free.
+When I realised how much better they taste than even the best ready-made products, I didn't look back.

-The recipes on this site, therefore, are not truly 'random'.
+The recipes on this site, therefore, are not truly 'random', although the organisation of the site and upload frequency is.
 You won't find any shellfish or offal recipes here (I refuse to eat either), nor anything containing artificial sweeteners, colourings, or MSG.
 I use basic ingredients that should be easily available in most of the world; if not, I usually suggest alternatives.
-They're not low-fat or low-cholesterol or low-calorie, or any of those depressing things that feature in so many people's lives.
-However, they're an eclectic mixture of main courses, desserts, and miscellaneous items that we enjoy in our family.

 Feel free to use the 'comments' section to ask any questions or make suggestions.